 - Industry guides

-Useful information about the field in which you and your clients operate.
+Useful information about the industry in which you and your clients operate.
 Keep it niche and tailored, never generic.
-You could break these down into bite-sized field tips too.
+You could break these down into bite-sized industry tips too.

 - Fact sheets

 Think of questions and concerns you've heard from your clients.
 Your prospects will probably have similar questions.
 You can answer them quickly with a fact sheet.

 Find someone relevant to your target market and interview them.
 Customers and prospects will be interested in what they have to say.
 This will help enhance your reputation for thought leadership.

 Quick and simple list of actions to achieve a specific task.
 Help your customers complete their work.

 - FAQs and SAQs

 Frequently Asked Questions and Should Ask Questions.
 These are variations on the fact sheet theme.
 They are great for helping readers find answers quickly.

 - Book reviews